Keolis is the world’s leading operator of trams and automatic metro systems

 Docklands Light Railway

-KeolisAmey Docklands became the operator of the Docklands Light Railway network in London in 2014 under a seven year franchise agreement.
-KeolisAmey Docklands, a joint venture formed between Keolis and Amey, was awarded the franchise to operate and maintain the DLR until 2021.
-This contract has since been extended by four years, which is testament to the success of our dedicated team.
+KeolisAmey Docklands became the operator of the Docklands Light Railway network in London in 2014.
+KeolisAmey Docklands, a joint venture formed between Keolis and Amey, was awarded the franchise to operate and maintain the DLR, and the joint venture retained the contract and a new one commenced in April 2025.

-The DLR has grown to become the UK’s busiest light rail network, pre-pandemic carrying over 117 million passengers each year.
+The DLR has grown to become the UK’s busiest light rail network.
+It carries almost 100 million passengers each year and employs more than 900 people.

 Since taking over, KeolisAmey Docklands has introduced a range of improvements to customer service, operations and the network’s physical infrastructure.
-Working closely with Transport for London, the partners have succeeded in maintaining the network’s industry-leading 99% departures record, while boosting customer satisfaction to an annual rate of 89%, an all-time high for the network.
+Working closely with Transport for London, the partners have succeeded in maintaining the network’s industry-leading 99% departures record.

 Manchester Metrolink

-In 2017, KeolisAmey, the joint venture between Keolis and UK services provider Amey, won the contract to operate Greater Manchester’s Metrolink tram network.
+In 2017, KeolisAmey, the joint venture between Keolis and Amey, won the contract to operate Greater Manchester’s Metrolink tram network.
 With 103km of track and eight lines serving 99 stations, Metrolink is currently the largest tram system in the United Kingdom.

 Key features of the contract include a major focus on improving operational reliability, customer service and security with an increased staff presence on the network – particularly in the evening and at weekends.